NafiurSiddiqui/NextJS-learner/README.md

 -`Static Site Generation (SSG)`: Static site generation is when your page is preload with HTML.
 Meaning, all the files are already hydrated. _Hydration_ is the process of filling up empty page with Html, css, Js.
 All your files will be pre-rendered on build time.

+You can SSG with or without data.

+- **Without Data** : You can SSG without any exterenal data. meaning fetching from any external source like DB or CMS.
+This is the default.
+- **With Data**: Scenario when you will **NEED** to fetch external data.
+In this case you need use `getStaticProps`.
+You use it at the bottom your exported comoponents wherever you need this.
+This is an async function that you need to mention.
+The data is fetched in the build time.

+  📝 `getStaticProps` runs on each requrest during development stage.

 - `Server Side Generation (SSR)`: SSR is when the page is hydrated based on requerst.
 If the usre requerst for page-A, only the page-A will be hydrated and served.
 Pages are **NOT** built on build time.

+## About the top-leve `posts` directory

+you will notice a posts directory and two markdown file inside them.
+This is where we will use to fetch our data locally.

+at the top you have section with meta information known as _YAML_ front matter.
+YAML stands for 'Yet Another Language' (in case you wondered).
+To parse this front matter you need a parser known as _gray-matter_.
+Install the parser with `npm install gray-matter`.